Japanese destroyer Nowaki (1940): Solomon Islands

 From 1–9 September, Nowaki escorted the tanker Toa Maru - which was towing the crippled and disabled destroyer Shirakumo - to the Shortlands and back, and spent the rest of the months on patrol duty off Truk.
 The first half of October saw troop transport missions to Guadalcanal, where an air raid lightly damaged Nowaki with near misses, killing 11 and wounding 19, before escorting the supply group which supported the Japanese aircraft carriers at the battle of Santa Cruz.
 Waves of aircraft from Shōkaku, Zuikaku, Junyō, and Zuihō crippled the aircraft carrier USS Hornet (later finished off by destroyers Akigumo and Makigumo) and sank the destroyer USS Porter, and damaged multiple other American ships would suffering a single loss, ending the battle in a Japanese victory.
 Afterwards, she escorted the badly damaged Shōkaku to Kure, before departing for Rabaul as a consort to the escort carrier Akitsu Maru.
 At the start on December, Nowaki took part in a troop transport mission to Guadalcanal.

-On 7 December 1942, Nowaki was underway as part of a troop transport mission to Guadalcanal when land-based aircraft attacked the formation, and Nowaki was singled out.
-A bomb near miss land right next to the ship's starboard center; so close it effectively acted as a torpedo hit.
+On 7 December, Nowaki was underway as part of a troop transport mission to Guadalcanal when land-based aircraft attacked the formation, and Nowaki was singled out.
+A bomb near miss landed right next to the ship's starboard center; so close it effectively acted as a torpedo hit.
 The engine and boilers were completely flooded, and Nowaki stopped dead in the water.
 The destroyer Naganami took Nowaki under tow, while the destroyers Arashi and Ariake escorted them to the Shortlands.
-From the 13th to the 18th, Maikaze further towed the crippled Nowaki to Truk, where over the next month she was patched up to just about get her engines up and running.
-From 16–24 February, Nowaki escorted a convoy to Yokosuka, where she could receive more permanent repairs.
+From the 13 to 18 December, Maikaze further towed the crippled Nowaki to Truk, where over the next month she was patched up to just about get her engines up and running.
+From 16–24 February 1943, Nowaki escorted a convoy to Yokosuka, where she could receive more permanent repairs.
 The damage was so devastating, Nowaki spent until early August docked in Yokosuka under repair, where she was refitted with type 13 and 22 search radars and multiple new AA gun placements, and commander Kanada Takao took over command of Nowaki.
 During the break from action, Arashi and Hagikaze were sunk at the battle of Vella Gulf, and the destroyer Yamagumo was added to destroyer division 4.